-Paddle boarding is really popular in the UK.
-You can SUP (as those in the know call it!) on inland lakes, rivers and canals, across open waters and the sea - it's a truly flexible paddle sport.
-It's easy to get into; all you need is the board, the paddle and some tuition.
-And that’s where we come in.
-We’ve got paddle board taster lessons and safari sessions hosted by qualified instructors who’ll get you standing up and paddling in no time.
+Stand Up Paddle boarding is really popular in the UK.
+You can SUP on inland lakes, rivers and canals, across open waters and the sea.
+It's a truly flexible paddle sport.
+Try our paddle board lessons hosted by qualified instructors to get you standing up and paddling in no time.
 Paddle boarding FAQs...

 • Taster & extende paddleboarding in Brighton • Learn stand up paddleboarding on calm inland water • Top tutors will get you from kneeling to standing • Groups kept to a maximum of 8, minimum age is 13

 • Stand up paddle boarding in Leamington Spa centre • Two hour tasters & full day experiences offered • Venue is the Victorian Boat House in Mill Gardens • Paddle on the River Leam & into the nature reserve

 • Try the extreme version of stand up paddleboarding • This is paddleboarding, but on white water rapids • Half day or full day courses available in Wales • All the safety gear plus board & paddle included